ellacheu/readme-generator/README.md

    - [Questions](#questions)

    ## Installation
-   Initialize prompts using
+   Initialize prompts using <br>
-    -node index.js in the command line of your terminal -answer the prompts
+    -node index.js in the command line of your terminal <br>
+    -answer the prompts <br>
-    -Sections with answers and a table of contents will be generated in the readme.md file.
+    -Sections with answers and a table of contents will be generated in the readme.md file. <br>

    ## Usage
    ![video](./assets/appgif.gif)